-We read about Muhammad's first encounter with Gabriel in Sirat Rasul Allah ("The Life of the Prophet"), which is the earliest biography of Muhammad, written by Ibn Ishaq (704-767) and Ibn Hisham (died 833):
+During his prophethood, Muhammad claimed that his revelations were delivered to him by the angel Gabriel.
+One source for Muhammad's first encounter with Gabriel is Sirat Rasul Allah ("The Life of the Prophet"), which is the earliest biography of Muhammad, written by Ibn Ishaq (704-767 AD) and Ibn Hisham (died 833 AD):

 Sirat Rasul Allah, Guillaume, pg.
 106-107